 Field-hunting tip

-Look in hydrothermal veins, low-temperature ore deposits country — that is the host setting where mangano calcite typically forms.
+Look in hydrothermal veins, low-temperature ore deposits country, the host setting where mangano calcite typically forms.
 If you start seeing calcite, galena, quartz in float, you are in the right ground.
 Field specimens usually show a rhombohedral crystals, massive, botryoidal habit, so train your eye for that shape before scanning the outcrop.